Driver CPC? What does it mean?

 The Driver Certificate of Professional Competence (Driver CPC) is a legal requirement for those driving larger vehicles professionally.

-Having been introduced in Europe, legislation came into effect in the UK on the 10th September 2009.
+Having been introduced in Europe, the legislation came into effect in the UK on the 10th September 2009.
 Its purpose is to improve road safety and uphold high standards of driving.

 Who needs a Driver CPC?

-There are certain drivers who are not required to hold a Driver CPC, they are outlined below:
+There are certain drivers who are not required to hold a Driver CPC.
+Drivers are exempt if the vehicle are the following.

-• Undergoing road tests for technical development, repair or maintenance purposes, or of new or rebuilt vehicles which have not yet been put into service; (must be driven by a qualified motor mechanic)
+• Undergoing road tests for technical development, repair or maintenance purposes, or of new or rebuilt vehicles which have not yet been put into service (must be driven by a qualified motor mechanic).

-• Used in the course of driving lessons for the purpose of enabling that person to obtain a driving licence or a Drivers CPC; (must be driven by driving instructors)
+• Used in the course of driving lessons for the purpose of enabling that person to obtain a driving licence or a Drivers CPC (must be driven by driving instructors).

 • Carrying material or equipment to be used by that person in the course of his or her work, provided that driving that vehicle does not constitute the driver’s principal activity.
-(For example, transporting scaffolding to the driver’s place of work.
+(Such as transporting scaffolding to the driver’s place of work.
 Driving must not become the major part of the work, i.e. the work being carried out at the site of work, must be a significantly greater use of time than driving itself.)

-• With a maximum authorised speed not exceeding 45 km/h; (such as agricultural tractors)
+• With a maximum authorised speed not exceeding 45 km/h; (such as agricultural tractors).

 • Used by, or under the control of, the armed forces, civil defence, the fire service and forces responsible for maintaining public order.